kpj/kpj.github.io--old/_posts/2014-07-31-hello-world.md

 ---
 layout: post
-title:  "Hello Village"
+title:  "Hello World"
 ---

 A long time ago on a website far, far away....
 ----------------------------------------------
-There was something.
+This is just a test page to demonstrate some fancy features.

 ### The Code